eskal/Alterdot/doc/init.md

 NOTE: This approach is intended for those wanting to run bitcredsd as the current user.
-You will need to modify org.bitcreds.bitcredsd.plist if you intend to use it as a Launch Daemon with a dedicated bitcredscore user.
+You will need to modify org.bitcreds.bitcredsd.plist if you intend to use it as a Launch Daemon with a dedicated bitcreds user.

 5. Auto-respawn
 -----------------------------------